 - Episodes: 76

-For those who love a good romantic drama with a touch of comedy, Marmalade Boy is like returning to that high school era when everything was intensely confusing—and intensely passionate.
-With a plot revolving around switched families, complicated loves, and many raw emotions, the anime dives headfirst into the typical teenage emotions of the '90s.
+For those who love a good romantic drama with touches of comedy, Marmalade Boy is like going back to that high school phase where everything was intensely confusing—and intensely passionate.
+With a plot revolving around swapped families, complicated loves, and many raw emotions, the anime dives headfirst into the typical teenage emotions of the 90s.

-Despite some exaggerated situations, what's truly charming about Marmalade Boy is the way it addresses the characters' emotional development.
-Between fights, reconciliations, and plenty of love letters, the series becomes a fun (and somewhat chaotic) reflection of real life.
-In other words, it's that delightful drama you can't put down—and that, somehow, always leaves your heart lighter.
+Despite some exaggerated situations, what truly captivates in Marmalade Boy is the way it portrays the emotional growth of the characters.
+Between fights, reconciliations, and numerous love letters, the series becomes a fun (and somewhat chaotic) reflection of real life.
+In other words, it's that enjoyable drama you can't stop watching—and that, somehow, always leaves your heart lighter.

 02. My Neighbors the Yamadas